Principal Director & Licensee

 Stewart McLeod has been active in Queensland Real Estate for more than 20 years.

-He has a wealth of knowledge and experience built through involvement with residential sales, designing and managing residential and commercial Body Corporates including Brisbane’s ANZAC Square, and project marketing all kinds of property from infill land subdivisions through to some of Brisbane’s most iconic residential property developments such as the redevelopment of the Woolstores at Teneriffe.
+He has a wealth of knowledge and experience built through involvement with residential sales, designing and managing residential and commercial Body Corporates including Brisbane’s ANZAC Square (and project marketing all kinds of property from infill land subdivisions through to some of Brisbane’s most iconic residential property developments such as the redevelopment of the Teneriffe Woolstores).
 This passion for property commenced early, with a childhood spent climbing around building sites.